dogweather/forkful/content/en/google-apps-script/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML in Google Apps Script involves extracting data from HTML content, which is particularly useful when interacting with web pages or web-based data sources.
-Programmers do this to automate data collection, manipulate web content, or integrate web functionalities with Google Apps like Sheets and Docs.

 ## How to:
 Google Apps Script doesn't have a built-in method for parsing HTML.
 However, you can leverage the `UrlFetchApp` service for retrieving HTML content and then use JavaScript methods or regex (regular expressions) for parsing.
 Below is a basic example of how to fetch and parse the title tag from a webpage.